 The basis for change lies within the child’s family relationships and network.
-Relationship focused practice engages with existing networks to build resilience and capacity to resolve difficulties and end harmful behaviours.
+Relationship focused practice engages with individuals and their existing networks to build resilience and capacity to resolve difficulties and end harmful behaviours.
 It is non-judgemental, respectful engagement that honours children’s families and our own experiences, building on strengths and working together, with our partners, to develop empowered supportive and problem-solving networks.

 It is understood that our involvement with a child/ family may be a source of stress, therefore, our presentation is respectful, professional and confident.
 Being mindful of how our interactions may impact future work with our service and other professionals.

-Advice, Guidance & Support
+Advice, Guidance & Support (AGS)

 In Manchester community partners and families concerned about the safety and wellbeing of a child or young person will be able to access advice, support or guidance and discuss their worries with a qualified Social Worker or Early Help practitioner in a timely manner and receive an appropriate response.
 In turn strengthening our partner relationships.

 Using sound professional judgement we ensure that children and their families receive the right level of support and appropriate interventions at the right time, and our community partners are provided with quality advice, support and consultation at the first point of contact.
 To ensure children and families are supported to build their resilience in the most least intrusive manner possible at the earliest opportunity.

 When receiving a contact that a child may require our services and support we engage the person reporting using our best questions to gather the best information from the caller to understand their worries, what may be working well and the appropriate next steps.